Not At All As Expected!

 When I first looked at Abundance Naturally Baby Balm I had five years experience working with cloth diapers, and didn’t question my assumption it would be a good cloth diaper cream.

-It was so yawn-worthy I used it as part of my “control group” in Part One of the Cloth Diaper Cream Experiment.
+It was so yawn-worthy I used it as part of my “control group” in Part One of the Cloth Diaper Cream Experiment to find the best cloth diaper-safe creams.
 In other words, for the experiment it was one of the creams that was supposed to work so well, I could compare it to the not-cloth-safe creams (petroleum and zinc) to show just how much different a “cloth safe” cream performed.

 That’s definitely NOT what happened.